manangoyal18/golang-restaurant-management-backend-master/README.md

 - `PORT`: Server port (default: 8000)
 - `SECRET_KEY`: JWT signing key (recommended for production)
 - `MONGODB_URI`: MongoDB connection string (default: localhost:27017)

-## 🐛 Troubleshooting

-### Common Issues

-1. **MongoDB Connection Failed**
-   - Ensure MongoDB is running on localhost:27017
-   - Check if MongoDB service is started

-2. **Port Already in Use**
-   - Set a different PORT environment variable
-   - Kill any processes using port 8000

-3. **JWT Token Invalid**
-   - Check if SECRET_KEY is set consistently
-   - Ensure token is sent in the correct header field ('token')

-4. **Validation Errors**
-   - Check request body format matches model requirements
-   - Ensure required fields are provided

-## 📝 Additional Notes

-- The application uses MongoDB's "restaurant" database automatically
-- All timestamps are stored in RFC3339 format
-- Object IDs are converted to strings for easier API consumption
-- The application supports pagination for list endpoints
-- CORS is not configured - add middleware if needed for browser clients

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes with appropriate comments
-4. Test your changes thoroughly
-5. Submit a pull request with a clear description

-## 📄 License

-This project is for educational purposes.
-Please check with the original author for licensing information.